The Keough School offers academic opportunities at both the graduate and undergraduate level.

 The MGA program is a two-year professional degree that prepares students for skilled, effective leadership and careers in government, nongovernmental and civil society organizations, and the private sector.

-Students choose from three concentrations: International Peace Studies, Sustainable Development, or Global Affairs+Specialization with focus on a particular area of interest—including global health, human rights, international law, migration/refugees, democratic politics, global religion, or another critical issue or global challenge.
+Students choose from three concentrations: International Peace Studies, Sustainable Development, or Global Affairs with opportunities to focus on a particular area of interest—including global health, human rights, international law, migration/refugees, democratic politics, global religion, or another critical issue or global challenge.

-By offering concentrations instead of separate degrees, the Master of Global Affairs program allows students in different areas of study to take classes together and connect perspectives from across their chosen disciplines.
+By offering concentrations instead of separate global affairs degrees, the Master of Global Affairs program allows students in different areas of study to take classes together and connect perspectives from across their chosen disciplines.

 At the Keough School, you’ll learn to see the world beyond traditional boundaries of nations and states.
 You will be challenged to understand the human, religious, social, political, and economic developments behind today’s most pressing issues.
 Because modern challenges are not bound by the perspective of any one country, language, culture, religion, or disciplines, you’ll learn to address them in a holistic way.

 The Keough School provides a wide range of options to gain firsthand exposure to global affairs—in the classroom through academic majors or minors, and beyond the classroom.

 The Keough School supports and engages doctoral students primarily through interdisciplinary doctoral programs, fellowships, and postdoctoral research programs—across the school’s nine global institutes.